 Some sex workers experience worse problems than others.
 Sex worker activists have called this phenomenon the “whorearchy,” and unfortunately some of us perpetuate it to feel less stigmatized about our own work.
 I have heard some dominatrices say their work is “less dirty” than working as a full-service escort, and seen many porn performers consider themselves “less whorish” than strippers.

 Examples of a sex worker being a person.
 Photo courtesy of Stoya

 “Because porn performers have had the benefit of working legally, and because our work is recorded and thus has this proximity to celebrity, I think performers sometimes make the mistake of identifying as a separate class of sex worker,” Lee said.
 “Even though sex workers in different industries face different kinds of intersecting discriminations, our goals must ultimately be aligned.
 If you're going to fight for Chanel Preston, you need to fight for Monica Jones.”

-Siouxsie Q, the producer and host of Bay Area-based podcast The Whorecast, takes a patriotic stance on this issue: “In American,” she said, “the only folks who are perhaps more despised than sex workers are banks and big business.
-Sex workers are small business owners.
+Siouxsie Q, the producer and host of Bay Area-based podcast The Whorecast, takes a patriotic stance on this issue: “In America,” she said, “the only folks who are perhaps more despised than sex workers are banks and big business.
+Sex workers are small-business owners.
 Banks, who are supposed to be the people who help us go further towards the American dream, are actually standing in the way of that.”

 Activist and writer Maggie Mayhem had one such experience with Paypal.